 Hormone balance, and the cycle by which our hormones are regulated, is very complicated.
 That’s why we have doctors who specialize in endocrinology.
 This article is intended as a basic explanation of the function of a few hormones and their interactions within the human body, as well as how nutrition/exercise affect their production and utilization.
-That said, hormone manipulation through diet and exercise does NOT account for a great deal of your results – you should focus on getting better at exercise, eating enough, and recovering properly before you lose sleep over whether or not you have optimal HGH or insulin levels.
+That said, hormone manipulation through diet and exercise does NOT account for a great deal of your results – you should focus on getting better at exercise, eating enough, and recovering properly before you lose sleep over whether or not you have optimal Human Growth Hormone (HGH) or insulin levels.

 Insulin vs. HGH

 I’ll get down to brass tacks and make myself clear: insulin and growth hormone play antagonist roles against one another.
 When one is elevated, the other will be low.

 That does not, however, mean that their functions are all that dissimilar; they’re both responsible for growth in different ways and looking at them as synergists is much more productive.
 We want to find a way to make the best of insulin’s ability to pull nutrients into cells, but we also want to elicit the muscular, skeletal and neurological growth that (as the name implies) growth hormone is responsible for.

 Intraday nutrient cycling is the best way to do this.
 Understanding why is complicated as all heck, but we’ve tried to make it easy to digest (Get it?
 Digest?
 Haha?)

 Before we continue, I am going to ask that you take a look at our articles on insulin and leptin, as well as the sleep tutorial.
 They’ll help you understand some of the terms in this section and get a better idea of what’s really going on behind the scenes.